The Role of OT in Skilled Nursing Facilities

 Prior to being admitted to a SNF, they are evaluated in the hospital by occupational and physical therapists who make these recommendations.
 The diagnosis criteria to go to a SNF for subacute rehab is not as strict as an acute rehab facility, which entails more intense therapy.
 We’ll go into the differences of the rehabs in the next section.

-The most common diagnoses seen at SNFs are strokes, brain injuries, orthopedic injuries (typically after a fall), UTIs, post-joint replacement surgery, cancer, pneumonia, or other acute cardio-pulmonary dysfunction.
-Patients can be admitted with any other illness/injury that resulted in their hospital admission that has caused significantly decreased strength and independence.
+The most common diagnoses seen at SNFs are new strokes, brain injuries, orthopedic injuries (typically after a fall), UTIs, post-joint replacement surgery, cancer, pneumonia, or other acute cardio-pulmonary dysfunction.
+Patients can be admitted with any other illness/injury that resulted in their hospital admission that has caused them significantly decreased strength and independence.

 What’s the Main Difference Between Subacute Rehab and Acute Rehab?